-- 28. "Releasors" means (1) each Participating Tribe; and (2) without limitation and to the maximum extent of the power of each Participating Tribe to release Claims, (a) the Participating Tribe's departments, agencies, divisions, boards, commissions, subdivisions, districts, instrumentalities of any kind and attorneys, and any person in their official capacity whether elected or appointed to serve any of the foregoing and any agency, person, or other entity claiming by or through any of the foregoing, (b) any public entities, public instrumentalities, public educational institutions, unincorporated districts, fire districts, irrigation districts, water districts, law enforcement districts, emergency services districts, school districts, and hospital districts, of the Participating Tribes, within the territory governed by a Participating Tribe, and (c) any person or entity acting in a parens patriae, sovereign, quasisovereign, private attorney general, qui tam, taxpayer, or other capacity seeking relief on behalf of or generally applicable to the general public with respect to a Participating Tribe, whether or not any of them participate in the Agreement. - 29.
-"Settlement Fund Escrow" means the interest-bearing escrow fund established pursuant to Docket No. 4215 in MDL No. 2804. - 30.
-"Special Master" means David R. Cohen appointed by the MDL Court in MDL No. 2804. - 31.
-"TAFT IV Directors" or "the Directors" means the individuals Mary Smith, Dean Kevin Washburn and Kathy Hannan, or their successors, appointed by the MDL Court in MDL No. 2804. - 32.
-"TAFT IV Trust Agreement" means the Tribal Abatement Fund Trust IV Trust Agreement, to be effective as of the Effective Date in substantially in the form attached hereto as Exhibit D. - 33.
-"TAFT IV TDP" means the Trust Distribution Procedures set forth as Exhibit4 of the TAFT IV Trust Agreement. - 34.
-"TLC" means the Tribal Leadership Committee appointed by the Court in MDL No. 2804. - 35.
-"Tribal Allocation Appointees" means David R. Cohen and Layn Phillips appointed by the MDL Court to set the procedures by which the inter-tribal allocation will be completed and to jointly determine the final inter-tribal allocation resulting in each Tribe's Tribal Allocation Distribution Percentage. - 36.
-"Tribal Allocation Distribution Percentage" means a Tribe's percentage as determined by the Tribal Allocation Appointees pursuant to Section IV.D.
-The aggregate Tribal Allocation Distribution Percentages of all Tribes shall equal 100%.
+- 26. "Releasors" means (1) each Participating Tribe; and (2) without limitation and to the maximum extent of the power of each Participating Tribe to release Claims, (a) the Participating Tribe's departments, agencies, divisions, boards, commissions, subdivisions, districts, instrumentalities of any kind and attorneys, and any person in their official capacity whether elected or appointed to serve any of the foregoing and any agency, person, or other entity claiming by or through any of the foregoing, (b) any public entities, public instrumentalities, public educational institutions, unincorporated districts, fire districts, irrigation districts, water districts, law enforcement districts, emergency services districts, school districts, and hospital districts, of the Participating Tribes, within the territory governed by a Participating Tribe, and (c) any person or entity acting in a parens patriae, sovereign, quasi-sovereign, private attorney general, qui tam, taxpayer, or other capacity seeking relief on behalf of or generally applicable to the general public with respect to a Participating Tribe, whether or not any of them participate in the Agreement. - 27.
+"Settlement Fund Escrow" means the interest-bearing escrow fund established pursuant to Docket No. 4215 in MDL No. 2804. - 28.
+"Special Master" means David R. Cohen appointed by the MDL Court in MDL No. 2804. - 29.
+"TAFT IX Directors" or "the Directors" means the individuals Mary Smith, Dean Kevin Washburn and Kathy Hannan, or their successors, appointed by the MDL Court in MDL No. 2804. - 30.
+"TAFT IX Trust Agreement" means the Tribal Abatement Fund Trust IX Trust Agreement, to be effective as of the Effective Date in substantially in the form attached hereto as Exhibit D. - 31.
+"TAFT IX TDP" means the Trust Distribution Procedures set forth as Exhibit 4 of the TAFT IX Trust Agreement. - 32.
+"TLC" means the Tribal Leadership Committee appointed by the Court in MDL No. 2804. - 33.
+"Total Remediation Amount" has the meaning set forth in Section IV.B.1 and includes the Compensatory Restitution Amount of \$126,102,624.99. - 34.
+"Tribal Allocation Appointees" means David R. Cohen and Layn Phillips appointed by the MDL Court.
+They have set the procedures by which the inter-tribal allocation will be completed and are in the process of jointly determining the final inter-tribal allocation resulting in each Tribe's Tribal Allocation Distribution Percentage for this settlement and for all other settlements between the TLC, the manufacturers, distributors, and pharmacies.

-- 37. "Tribal Opioid Abatement Report" means an annual report on the Approved Tribal Opioid Abatement Uses, as required under Section 2.5 of the TAFT IV Trust Agreement. - 38.
-"Tribal Participation Form" means the form attached hereto as Exhibit E. - 39.
-"Tribe" or "Tribes" means one or more Eligible Entity set forth on Exhibit A-1 or Exhibit A-2 of this Agreement.
+- 35. "Tribal Allocation Distribution Percentage" means a Tribe's percentage as determined by the Tribal Allocation Appointees pursuant to Section IV.D.
+The aggregate Tribal Allocation Distribution Percentages of all Tribes shall equal 100%. - 36.
+"Tribal Opioid Abatement Report" means an annual report on the Approved Tribal Opioid Abatement Uses, as required under Section 2.5 of the TAFT IX Trust Agreement. - 37.
+"Tribal Participation Form" means the form attached hereto as Exhibit E. - 38.
+"Tribe" or "Tribes" means one or more Eligible Entity set forth on ExhibitA-1 or Exhibit A-2 of this Agreement. - 39.
+"Walgreens" means Walgreen Co. - 40.
+"Walgreens Settlement Trust" means the interest-bearing fund to be established by the MDL Court in MDL No. 2804 into which all payments by Walgreens will be made, which shall be administered by the Special Master, and which is intended to qualify as a "qualified settlement fund" within the meaning of Section 1.468B-1 et seq. of the Treasury Regulations promulgated under Section 468B of the Internal Revenue Code of 1986, as amended.